Lundgreni Event: Biotic effects

 The crisis primarily affected graptolites, benthic organisms, and microphytoplankton.

 Graptolite species richness reached a worldwide minimum during the extinction event.
-Cyrtograptids were rendered extinct by the event, while the genus Monograptus and the family Monoclimacidae were driven to near-extinction.
+Cyrtograptids were rendered extinct by the event, while monograptids managed to survive.
+The genus Monograptus and the family Monoclimacidae were driven to near-extinction.
 The recovery of graptolites was dominated by retiolitids, and novel graptolite morphological innovations, such as hooded, hooked, lobate, and spinose thecal apertures, sicular cladia, and S-shaped rhabdosomes, have been documented to have evolved among graptolites during the adaptive radiation following the environmental perturbations of the Lundgreni Event.

 In Bartoszyce, benthic faunas did not experience an extinction synchronous with the graptolite crisis, and experienced a spike in abundance during the post-extinction period believed to be related to the decline in eutrophication.

 In Kosov, the benthic fauna of the lundgreni biozone, dominated by epibyssate cardiolid bivalves (Cardiola, Isiola) and rare reclining bivalves (Slava, Dualina), along with atrypid brachiopods and crinoids, was replaced with the Decoroproetus–Ravozetina fauna, dominated by trilobites, hyolithids, machaeridians, and the linguliform brachiopod Paterula during the parvus biozone.

 Acritarchs and prasinophytes suffered no extinction during the crisis, although their relative frequencies and abundances did vary over the course of the extinction event as marine environments were perturbed.

 Pelagic cephalopods, other than a drop in overall abundance, were unaffected by the biotic crisis, and saw no meaningful decrease in diversity.